-Have you ever got a big bag of lemons only to have half of them end up turn moldy?
-Well, I have been there done that.
-Here are three ways to preserve fresh lemons for future use whenever needed.
+Have you ever got a big bag of lemons only to have half of them turn moldy?
+Here are three ways to preserve fresh lemons for future use.

 How long does it keep?

 Preserving, after all, is a way to keep the food from spoiling for a long time.
 Salt, sugar, and honey are traditional methods of preserving.